maya-moritz/Lighting_Replication/README.md

 # Lighting_Replication
 Replication package for MacDonald et al. (2025), published in Criminology and Public Policy.
 Note: Data processing is not possible to run as private files have been removed.
+Large data files are zipped in order to facilitate upload and will need to be unzipped before use.

 ********************************************************************************
 *    PRIVACY NOTE